Top of Page

 Growth in Attendance Rate

-Definition Percent of stable students who show an improvement of at least three percentage points in their individual daily attendance rates at an option school compared to their daily attendance rate in the previous school year.
+Definition Percent of stable students who show an improvement of at least three percentage points in their individual daily attendance rates at an options school compared to their daily attendance rate in the previous school year.

 How it is calculated